DHTMLX/gantt-docs/data/desktop/critical_path.md

 It can be useful when you have a big number of tasks and re-calculating the critical path may affect the performance.

-To manually re-calculate the critical path and apply the related styling, use the foolowing approach:
+To manually re-calculate the critical path and apply the related styling, use the following approach:

 ~~~js
 gantt.templates.task_class = function(start, end, task){